Virginia Republicans threaten payback for Democrats’ snub of Trump EPA chief

 In response, Democrats vowed to refuse all of Youngkin’s future appointees if Republicans went through with it.
-After an hours-long standoff, Republicans said they would reject just 15 to 20 of the appointees.
+After an hours-long standoff, Republicans said they would reject just a handful of the appointees.

 The episode highlighted — and seemed to exacerbate — soaring partisan tensions in Richmond, with a divided Capitol and a new, hard-charging governor who has preached unity while also stirring division.